siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 `within` and `par` clauses also accept attribute values from the stream.

 !!!
 Note
-    The timestamp of the aggregations can be accessed through the attribute AGG_TIMESTAMP
+    The timestamp of the aggregations can be accessed through the `AGG_TIMESTAMP` attribute.

 **Example**